 I noticed my post workout soreness was really intense when starting keto.
 It did improve somewhat over time, but I never felt fully replenished.
 Feeling more sore than normal also had an impact on future workouts.

 One common method worth considering is the use of exogenous ketones.
 These are ketones available in a supplement form that can be used for energy without requiring you to go on a keto diet.
-Some research even suggest taking ketones alone can promote ketosis (27,28).
+Some research even suggests taking ketones alone can promote ketosis (27,28).

 In addition, ketone supplements are thought to increase the rate at which ketosis occurs on a keto diet and promote better energy control for workouts while going through the process.